 The first port of call when figuring out when a webpage was published is on and around the page itself.
 Most of the time, the publishing date of an article should be written alongside the author’s name just above the article.
 In rarer instances, this information could be below the article.

 A less precise, but still useful, way of estimating the publishing date of a webpage is to look at the comments.
 When was the first comment written?
 This will give you an idea of how dated an article is and therefore how relevant the information is that is contained therein.

 Finally, some blogs and sites automatically format the article date into the page URL, so sneak a peak at the address bar to see if you can find any clues.

-2. Right-click on this webpage and a list of options will appear in a pop-up menu.
-Scroll down this list until you see the “View page source” option and tap on it.
+Right-click on this webpage, and a list of options will appear in a pop-up menu.
+Select “View Page Source” from the list.

 4. After opening the page source, use the shortcut Ctrl + F to open the search bar.

 5. In the bar, type “Publish” to highlight every line in the source code where the word is used.

 All you have to do is read the full line wherever the word “Publish” is included.
 One of these lines will carry the date of creation of the webpage.

 Also, you can search for “Modified” and follow the same steps as above to discover the dates the article was modified.

 Often, a Google search for your website will show when a webpage was published.
 Open the webpage with the unknown publish date.
 Copy the URL into a Google search box and search.
 While there’s a much more complicated way to do this, the easier method is to select a time range to start showing dates beside each result in the search list.